orange-cloudavenue/terraform-provider-cloudavenue/docs/data-sources/iam_user.md

 page_title: "cloudavenue_iam_user Data Source - cloudavenue"
 subcategory: "IAM (Identity & Access Management)"
 description: |-
-  Provides a CloudAvenue iam User data source.
+  Provides a Cloud Avenue iam User data source.
 This can be used to read users.
 ---

 # cloudavenue_iam_user (Data Source)

-Provides a CloudAvenue iam User data source.
+Provides a Cloud Avenue iam User data source.
 This can be used to read users.

 ## Example Usage